readingcapital/readingcapital.github.io/volume-1/index.md

 confront workers in the form of capital on an increasing scale — is the purpose and consequence of commodity production of private producers, not its adulteration.

-#### The Political Economists' Erroneous Conception of Reproduction on an Increasing Scale ####

-Not all surplus-value is converted into variable capital.

-#### Division of Surplus-Value into Capital and Revenue.
-The Abstinence Theory ####

-This ideology attempts to explain accumulation by abstinence of capitalists, i.e. they abstain from consuming it unproductively.
-Yet, something a capitalist does not do, cannot be the positive reason for accumulation.
-The theory wants to justify, not explain.
-The ability of capitalists to abstain from consuming surplus-value presupposes the production of surplus-value.
-If that is produced on an increasing scale, they can consume more while they "abstain".

 #### The Circumstances which, Independently of the Proportional Division of Surplus-Value into Capital and Revenue, Determine the Extent of Accumulation, namely, the Degree of Exploitation of Labour-Power, the Productivity of Labour, the Growing Difference in Amount between Capital Employed and Capital Consumed, and the Magnitude of the Capital Advanced ####